 Applying ‘mise en place’ in the kitchen

-- First, choose a recipe and figure out which ingredients and kitchen utensils are needed.
+- First, choose a recipe, and figure out which ingredients and kitchen utensils are needed.
 Doing this before you start cooking allows you to spot missing items before it’s too late to get them or to change a recipe.

 - Group ingredients and utensils together, so that they’re easy to find and use while cooking.
 If possible, arrange them in the order that you will be using them.
 Essentially, you want to make it as easy for yourself to find the necessary materials as you cook.

 - If there are ingredients that require extensive special preparation, you can prepare them before you start the main cooking process, so that they don’t cause a delay in the middle of cooking.
 For example, if there is dough that needs to chill in the fridge for a while, or nuts that need to be roasted in the oven.
 Preparing these things in advance ensures that you don’t get ‘stuck’ in the middle of cooking.

 If you follow these steps, cooking will turn from a haphazard attempt at juggling everything simultaneously, to an organized, enjoyable, and more successful process.
 Of course, to do this properly, you need to make sure to give yourself enough time.
 Rushing things will often lead to more mistakes, and will make the cooking process less successful and less enjoyable for you.

 Applying ‘mise en place’ in other areas of life

 There are some superficial differences in such cases: your ingredients aren’t food, your environment isn’t a kitchen, and your tools don’t consist primarily of knives and pans.
-However, the idea behind this technique remains the same: better planning and preparation ahead of time facilitates the work process.
+However, the idea behind this technique remains the same: better planning, preparation, and organization ahead of time facilitates the work process.

 This is especially important in jobs and processes that require a high degree of concentration, where even a small distraction can lead to a significant interruption to your workflow.
 For example, a person engaged in a programming task can take 15 minutes to recover after even a brief interruption.

-Note: If you want to read more on the topic of implementing mise en place in your workflow, the “Work Clean” book is highly recommended.
+Note: If you want to read more about the concept of implementing mise en place in your workflow, the “Work Clean” book is highly recommended.
 It also discusses other helpful concepts which can be used to boost productivity, such as slowing down to speed up, which entails that it’s better to let yourself take longer to perform an action, if it means that doing so will lead to improved performance overall, and save you time in the long run.

 Summary and conclusions

-- The same concept can also be applied in other areas of life beyond the kitchen, and can be used in order to improve your workflow and productivity in general.
+- This technique can also be applied in other areas of life beyond the kitchen, and can be used in order to improve your workflow and productivity in general.